b-pardi/Marker-Tracker/README.md

         - Repeat for all desired time ranges
         - Click 'Go' and a box plot will be generated

+### Plot Customizations
+- All plotting functions read customization options from 'plot_opts/plot_customizations.json'
+- The values associated with each key are modifiable to the user, and will save on exiting of the software so they do not need to be adjusted constantly

-## Currently 7 analysis buttons are available for tracking visualizations
+# Currently 8 analysis buttons are available for tracking visualizations

+## Poisson's Ratio Related Analysis (Hydrogels)
 ### Marker deltas:
 - 'marker_deltas' plots the distance that 2 tracked markers are moving away from eachother, showing the horizontal (x) distance, as well as the euclidean distance for comparison
     - euclidean distance defined as: np.sqrt((p2x - p1x)**2 + (p2y - p1y)**2)
     - p1 and p2 are 2 points that the distance between is being calculated
 - 'longitudinal_strain' plots the longitudinal strain ((L-L0) / L0) where L is the distance between the markers at time t and L0 is the initial distance between the markers
+    - This is the plot for Marker deltas that shows in the outlier removal tool
 - 'marker_euclidean_horizontal_differences' plots the discrepancies between euclidean and horizontal distances

 ### Necking point:
 - 'necking_point_location' plots as a control the horizontal marker location of the necking point (minimum diameter)
 - 'diameter_at_necking_point' plots the length of the vertical red marker from the tracking operation
 - 'radial_strain' plots the radial strain ((R-R0) / R0) where R is the diameter of the necking point and R0 is the initial diameter
+    - This is the plot for necking point that shows in the outlier removal tool

 ### Poisson's ratio (plots all of the above, in addition to):
 - 'poissons_ratio' plots the poissons ratio using above calculations (-rad_strain / long_strain)